Guide to a Market Decline

 Why is This Happening?

-No one knows for sure why the market sells off, but it doesn’t matter.
+No one knows for sure why "the market" sells off.

-In the short run, the market is a voting machine, moving about erratically based on peoples emotions.
+In the short run, the market is a voting machine, moving about erratically based on investor emotions.
 In the long run, it's a weighing machine based on company fundamentals and earnings.

 What Now?